artainmo/machine-learning/README.md

 #### Deep layer

-ReLU, Tanh or sigmoid
+ReLU, Tanh or sigmoid.

-Can all be tried in following order: ReLu, Tanh, sigmoid
+Recommended to be tried in following order to find best fit: ReLu, Tanh, sigmoid.

 ### Cost function